Free to resize partition with cmd diskpart on Windows 11/10/8/7/Server

 Note: When mentioning resize partition, diskpart.exe can shrink an ntfs volume.

-*Partition Resizer is a free tool provided by developer IM-Magic Inc on https://www.resize-c.com
+Partition Resizer is a free tool provided by developer IM-Magic Inc. Visit their website at https://www.resize-c.com.

-Answer: Free tool Partition Resizer can help shrink fat32 drive without losing data.
+Answer: The free tool Partition Resizer can help you shrink a FAT32 drive without losing data.

-2. In the Computer window, right click the drive and then click Properties from the popup box
+2. Right-click the drive and select Properties from the context menu.

 • Shrink a partition